joinpursuit/Pursuit-Core-Web/react/react_forms/README.md

 Since the `onSubmit` is the _event_ that triggers the action, we make sure our function has an event parameter defined.
 It doesn't matter what you call it, but `e` or `event` is the canonical name.

-To access the elements themselves, we call `event.target.whateverTheNameFieldIsCalled`.
-Then to access the value within that element, just add `.value` to that.
+To access the elements themselves, we call `event.target.whateverTheNameFieldIs`.

+Then to access the value, we either use `.value` for input & select fields, or `.checked` for checkbox fields.

+> What happens if you use .value on a checkbox?

 For example: